AdobeDocs/workfront.en/help/resource-mgmt/resource-mgmt-overview/deprecate-resource-scheduling.md

 ![](assets/resource-scheduler-global-350x127.png)

-If you currently use Scheduling tools you may now consider discontinuing them and start using the `Workload Balancer`.
-A large part of functionality is already available in the `Workload Balancer`.
+If you currently use Scheduling tools you may now consider discontinuing them and start using the Workload Balancer.
+A large part of functionality is already available in the Workload Balancer.
 For information, see the section [Feature availability](#understanding-legacy-tools-and-their-replacements) in this article.

 ![](assets/workload-balancer-pti-350x111.png)

-Over time, you can continue using the `Workload Balancer` for all your scheduling needs, as more capabilities become available in the near future.
+Over time, you can continue using the Workload Balancer for all your scheduling needs, as more capabilities become available in the near future.

 >[!IMPORTANT]
 >
->You cannot use both Scheduling and the `Workload Balancer` at the same time to adjust user allocations.
-If you have managed user allocations in the Scheduling tools, the adjusted daily allocations do not transfer to the `Workload Balancer`.
-Similarly, if you have adjusted user allocations in the `Workload Balancer`, they do not transfer to the Scheduling tools.
+>You cannot use both Scheduling and the Workload Balancer at the same time to adjust user allocations.
+If you have managed user allocations in the Scheduling tools, the adjusted daily allocations do not transfer to the Workload Balancer.
+Similarly, if you have adjusted user allocations in the Workload Balancer, they do not transfer to the Scheduling tools.
 You must choose one tool to manage daily or weekly user allocations.

-This article describes the deprecation timeline and it outlines the functionality you are now using in the Scheduling tools in comparison to what is currently available in the `Workload Balancer` and what will become available soon.
+This article describes the deprecation timeline and it outlines the functionality you are now using in the Scheduling tools in comparison to what is currently available in the Workload Balancer and what will become available soon.
 A more exact timeline will be announced through the Announcement Center and this article will be updated as this process continues during the following months.

-For information about building up a plan to migrate to the `Workload Balancer`, see [Migrate from Resource Scheduling to the Workload Balancer](../../resource-mgmt/resource-mgmt-overview/migrate-resource-scheduling-to-workload-balancer.md).
+For information about building up a plan to migrate to the Workload Balancer, see [Migrate from Resource Scheduling to the Workload Balancer](../../resource-mgmt/resource-mgmt-overview/migrate-resource-scheduling-to-workload-balancer.md).

 >[!NOTE]
 >